 II Corps Chief of Staff and II Corps Senior Advisor

-In April 2001, I attended a seminar on Vietnam War hosted by Vietnam Center at Texas Tech University.
-In this occasion, I fortunately met Brigadier General (retired) Theodore Mataxis.
-He told me that he was a Colonel and II Corps Senior Advisor in 1964-1965 and knew Colonel Hieu who was at that time II Corps Chief of Staff.
+In April 2001, I attended a seminar on Vietnam War hosted by the Vietnam Center at Texas Tech University.
+On this occasion, I, fortunately, met Brigadier General (retired) Theodore Mataxis.
+He told me that he was a Colonel and II Corps Senior Advisor in 1964-1965 and knew Colonel Hieu, who was at that time II Corps Chief of Staff.
 I asked him to give me any documents related to my brother that he possessed.
 He promised that upon returning home, he would search for those documents among the numerous boxes that he stored in his garage all these years, and would send them to me if he found any.
 But then I lost contact with him.
-Fortunately, in October 2002, when I search The Virtual Vietnam Archive in the internet, I fortuitously discovered that General Mataxis had given to Vietnam Center all the documents related to the periods he served in Vietnam.
+Fortunately, in October 2002, when I search The Virtual Vietnam Archive on the internet, I fortuitously discovered that General Mataxis had given to Vietnam Center all the documents related to the periods he served in Vietnam.
 Among these documents, I found four photos of my brother:

 and three texts revealing Colonel Hieu's feats in his role of II Corps Chief of Staff: 1.
 Road Clearing Operation; 2.
 Attack and Counter-Attack on Highway 19; and 3.
 VC Summer Monsoon Offensive (with the following extracts: VC 1965 Dong Xuan Campaign and II Corps' Strategy, II Corps Coping with VC Attacks in Phu Bon, Pleiku and Kontum, Rescuing CIDG Duc Co Camp).

 All of these three texts related to 1965 when the Viet Cong attempted to achieve their intention of controlling the Highlands by cutting South Vietnam in two from Pleiku down to Qui Nhon.
-In order to realize this intention, the Viet Cong switched from the guerilla warfare to the conventional warfare by way of infiltrating NVA regular troops and by launching battalion-sized operations in the beginning of 1965, then regiment-sized operations, and then division-sized operations toward the end of 1965.
-The first NVA battalion discovered in an operation in western Kontum Province was a battalion belonging to the 101st Regiment of 325 NVA Division.
+To realize this intention, the Viet Cong switched from the guerilla warfare to the conventional warfare by way of infiltrating NVA regular troops, and by launching battalion-sized operations at the beginning of 1965, then regiment-sized operations, and then division-sized operations toward the end of 1965.
+The first NVA battalion discovered in operation in western Kontum Province was a battalion belonging to the 101st Regiment of 325 NVA Division.

 Following is the series of VC attacks during 1965:

 In the majority of these VC attacks, the VC applied the tactics of attacking a location and destroying the relief column in attacking remote outposts or weak district towns, then ambushing the relief column task force.
-Because the operational areas of II Corps was very large (equivalent to the areas of I , II and IV Corps combined), the Corps was forced to commit all units of 22nd and 23rd Divisions and 24th Special Tactical Zone in the Corps to static security missions.
-Even that was not sufficient, like in the case of the CIDG Duc Co camp's rescue operation, II Corps had to request the help of the US 173rd Airborne Brigade to protect Pleiku, and in the case of CIDG Pleime camp's rescue operation, the Corps had to request the help of a Brigade of the US 1st Cavalry Division to protect Pleiku.
-The reserve force available to II Corps was composed of: the Eagle Flight Company, two Marine battalions, two Ranger battalions and Airborne brigade.
+Because the operational areas of II Corps were vast (equivalent to the areas of I, II, and IV Corps combined), the Corps was forced to commit all units of 22nd and 23rd Divisions and 24th Special Tactical Zone in the Corps to static security missions.
+Even that was not sufficient, like in the case of the CIDG Duc Co camp's rescue operation, II Corps had to seek the help of the US 173rd Airborne Brigade to protect Pleiku, and in the case of CIDG Pleime camp's rescue operation, the Corps had to request the help of a Brigade of the US 1st Cavalry Division to protect Pleiku.
+The reserve force available to II Corps was composed of: the Eagle Flight Company, two Marine battalions, two Ranger battalions, and Airborne brigade.
 When in need, II Corps requested an additional Airborne brigade from the General Reserve Force of the Joint General Staff.

-In the rescuing operation of CIDG Duc Co camp in the beginning of August, II Corps deployed one Airborne Task Force, one Marine Task Force, the 3rd Armored Squadron and one Ranger battalion.
+In the rescuing operation of CIDG Duc Co camp at the beginning of August, II Corps deployed one Airborne Task Force, one Marine Task Force, the 3rd Armored Squadron, and one Ranger battalion.

-In order to neutralize the VC tactics of besieging a camp and destroying the relief column, II Corps employed rapid troops transport mobility in using Caribou troop-carriers for long distance and helicopters for short distance to reach any combat location, while resorting to maximum combined fire artillery and air supports from American and Vietnamese Air Forces.
-In the Than Phong Operation, operational plans show Colonel Hieu's meticulous positioning of artillery batteries to cover the entire operational areas along Highway 19 from Pleiku down to Qui Nhon.
-In the evacuation of entrapped 220 troops in firebase FOB2 by helicopters, II Corps' TOC (tactical operation center) designed and implemented an extremely complicated plan using closed fire supports from all types of airplanes.
+To neutralize the VC tactics of besieging a camp and destroying the relief column, II Corps employed rapid troops transport mobility in using Caribou troop-carriers for long-distance and helicopters for short distance to reach any combat location, while resorting to the maximum combined fire artillery and air supports from American and Vietnamese Air Forces.
+In the Than Phong Operation, operational plans show Colonel Hieu's accurate positioning of artillery batteries to cover the entire operational areas along Highway 19 from Pleiku down to Qui Nhon.
+In the evacuation of entrapped 220 troops in firebase FOB2 by helicopters, II Corps' TOC (tactical operation center) designed and implemented an incredible complicated plan using closed fire supports from all types of airplanes.
 Colonel Mataxis wrote:

-The significant role of Colonel Hieu, II Corps Chief of Staff, in the military operations conducted by II Corps in 1965 should be highlighted here.
+The significant role of Colonel Hieu, II Corps Chief of Staff, in the military operations conducted by II Corps in 1965, should be highlighted here.
 Colonel Hieu came to Pleiku in February 1964.
 In the meantime, General Co was nominated II Corps Commander in September 1964 and left this position in June 1965, replaced by General Vinh Loc.
-The assignment of these two corps commander was more politically motivated rather than militarily oriented: General Co belonged to Khanh-Thieu-Ky's faction, and General Vinh Loc to Ky's faction (Khanh had been evinced and Thieu was still weak at that period).
-Therefore, Colonel Hieu was the continuity factor in II Corps fighting spirit.
-In fact, General Co and General Vinh Loc relied heavily in Colonel Hieu's strategic and management skills without having to be concerned of being eclipsed because Colonel Hieu was a can-do person and yet at the same token extremely discreet and feeling completely comfortable remaining behind the scenes.
+The assignment of these two corps commanders was more politically motivated rather than militarily oriented: General Co belonged to Khanh-Thieu-Ky's faction and General Vinh Loc to Ky's faction (Khanh had been evinced, and Thieu was still weak at that period).
+Therefore, Colonel Hieu was the continuity factor on the II Corps fighting spirit.
+General Co and General Vinh Loc relied heavily in Colonel Hieu's strategic and management skills without having to be concerned about being eclipsed because Colonel Hieu was a can-do person and yet at the same token extraordinarily discreet and feeling completely comfortable remaining behind the scenes.